 1. INTRODUCTION

-Being part of the leguminous family, peas possess two distinctive characteristics that set them apart from the majority of other food crops.
+Being part of the leguminous family, peas possess two distinctive characteristics that set them apart from most other food crops.
 Both macro and micronutrients are present in abundance in the dietary item.
 It contains amino acids, including lysine and tryptophan, making it a noteworthy source of protein.
 It also contains α-linolenic acid, soluble and insoluble dietary fibre, B-group vitamins, minerals, phytosterols and slow-digesting carbohydrates.
 Furthermore, it contains trace amounts of squalene, tocopherols, polyphenols, and triterpenic acids, as reported by Kalogeropoulos et al. (2010), Rawal et al. (2019), and Roy, Boye, & Simpson (2010).

 Dahl, Foster, and Tyler (2012) have recently compiled an estimation of the chemical composition of Pisum sativum L., commonly known as pea.
 According to Dahl, Foster, and Tyler (2012), the entire seed of the pea contains various components.
 21.2–32.9% of dry matter (DM) is made up of protein, 36.9–49.0% is made up of starch, 2.1–6.3% is made up of resistant starch, 20.7–33.7% is made up of amylose, 14–26% is made up of total dietary fibre (including soluble fibre, which makes up 2–9% of DM, and insoluble fibre, which makes up 5.3–8.7% is made up of soluble sugars, 1.2–2.4% is made up of total lipid, and 2.3–3.4% is made up of ash.

-Although pea protein is not a complete dietary protein (in comparison to meat, poultry, fish, dairy, eggs and soya (Glycine max) protein) with a limited amount of essential amino acids – methionine and tryptophan – it is a good source of lysine (De Almeida Costa et al., 2006).
+Although pea protein is not a complete dietary protein (in comparison to meat, poultry, fish, dairy, eggs and soya (Glycine max) protein) with a limited amount of essential amino acids – methionine and tryptophan – it is a reliable source of lysine (De Almeida Costa et al., 2006).

 Pea processing methods like soaking, steaming, thermal treatment, extrusion, fermentation, germination, etc., affect pea chemical composition and can significantly improve pea protein digestibility and nutritional value and increase antioxidant activities (Boye, Zare, & Pletch, 2010; Singh et al., 2017).